EdDataScienceEES/tutorial-sroles1/tutorial.md

 ulst
 ```

-We can see that the make_and_model column is providing us with two bits of infomation which could be displayed clearer.
-So, we seperate the columns.
+We can see that the make_and_model column is has 48 levels and provides us with two bits of infomation which could be displayed clearer and lends itself to a grouping varible.
+So, we seperate the columns into make and model, make being the variable we will use to group.

 ```
 # Create new data frame with make and model extracted and seperated
 make_model_sep <- colsplit(theft_data$make_and_model," ",c("make","model"))